Dilly Ranch Cheez-Its are a three-ingredient snack that will

 You want every cracker to get coated in the oil, so when you add the ranch and dill it sticks really well.

-Sprinkle some ranch seasoning mix into your bowl of cheese crackers.
+Sprinkle ranch seasoning mix into your bowl of cheese crackers.

-If you’re making one box of crackers, use half the package of ranch seasoning.
+If you’re making one box of crackers, use half the packet of ranch seasoning.

-For two boxes, use the whole package.
+For two boxes, use the whole package of ranch dressing mix.
 Set a timer for 1:30 minutes, and stir for that long.

 You really want to gently scoop and stir the crackers while you are moving your bowl a quarter turn each time.